top of page

 Format: 2 1/2 hour workshop

 Fee: $55 ~ All Materials included.
-Wooden water trays, Methyl Cellulose, Dyes, combs, tools, drying equipment.
+Water trays, Thickening agent, Paper coating for Dye adhesion, Paper, Dyes, combs, tools, drying equipment.

 Paper Marbling